Mental health resources for veterans

 One such program, Stress Less with Mindfulness, with funding support from a State Opioid Response (SOR) grant, introduces mindfulness concepts and practices to reduce stress.
 This evidence-based program also helps prevent opioid misuse by providing alternative means for dealing with stress-related symptoms such as worry, depression and physical tension.
 Veteran-focused mindfulness series delivered by veteran program instructors and MSU Extension educators have been well received and can be provided to interested veteran partners upon request.

 MSU Extension also partners with the National Council for Behavioral Health to provide Mental Health First Aid (MHFA) at a subsidized rate to Michiganders.
-The MHFA program is invaluable training for veterans, family members of veterans or veteran service organization.
+The MHFA program is invaluable training for veterans, family members of veterans or veteran service organizations.
 This program teaches participants how to recognize the signs and symptoms of a mental health crisis and addresses topics including depression and mood disorders, anxiety disorders, trauma, psychosis and substance use disorders.
 MHFA emphasizes recovery and resiliency and provides the following action plan, referred to as “ALGEE,” to help trained Mental Health First Aiders effectively assist someone experiencing a mental health crisis: